linrunner/tlp-doc/faq/powercon.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 *Concerns nouveau and nvidia drivers.*

-Disabling audio power saving on AC prevents automatic power down of the GPU.
+Disabling audio power saving on AC prevents automatic power down of the dGPU.
 Make sure you either use TLP's defaults or change your different configuration
 to: ::